alessiobianchini/ng-flex-layout/CONTRIBUTING.md

     git push my-fork my-fix-branch
     ```

-* In GitHub, send a pull request to `flex-layout:master`.
+* In GitHub, send a pull request to `ng-flex-layout:master`.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the Angular Flex Layout test suites to ensure tests are still passing.